gg582/tk9.0/README.md

 ![b5](_examples/b5.png "b5")

-Technology preview of a Bootstrap5-like theme button items (_examples/b5.go).
+Technology preview of a Bootstrap 5-like theme buttons (_examples/b5.go).
+Only a partial prototype at the moment.

      1	package main
      2